wright-development/wright-development.github.io/content/posts/using-docker-for-net-core.md

 1. Dockerfile - This will be used to build the service, publish the service's content, and copy the published content into a container.
 2. Dockerfile.integration - This will be used to build and restore the integration test project, getting it ready to run the tests.
-3. docker-compose-integration.xml - Used stand up our MySql database, Todo service, and run our integration tests against the service.
+3. docker-compose-integration.xml - This will be used to stand up our MySql database, Todo service, and run our integration tests against the service.

 ### Dockerfile
 <br>